metafac-net/Mutability/README.md

 - IBuild
 - IFreezable
 - ICopyFrom
-- extensions for working with freezables.
+- extensions for working with freezables
+- a convenient abstract base class for freezables